Flashback 2 Portable inside a 2600 cart

-We’re of course big fans of the Atari Flashback 2 console for it’s hackability.
-You can add a cartridge port to play original 2600 games, create a soft-reset button to return to the game menu without cycling the power button, turn it into a portable, etc. With all the available documentation, and even silk-screened pinouts on the motherboard, it remains the best Flashback iteration to date.
+We are of course big fans of the Atari Flashback 2 console for it’s hackability.
+You can add a cartridge port to play original 2600 games, make a soft-reset button to return to the game menu without cycling the power button, make a portable, etc. With all the available documentation, and even silk-screened pinouts on the motherboard, it remains the best Flashback iteration to date.
 With all that said, lovablechevy took 8 years of documentation and modding experience to the next step and created the Pocket Atari, fitting the entire portable inside an original 2600 cart.

 -Original Atari 2600 game cartridge case